Hoi An Travel Guide: Highlights, Restaurants, Hotels and Tips

 Hoi An travel guide: first things to know

-Renting a bike is an absolute must.
-Most of the town centre is car-free and everything is within easy cycling distance, so two wheels are all you need.
-Furthermore, finding a tailor and having clothes made is one of the most unique experiences this town offers.
+Finding a tailor and having clothes made is one of the most unique experiences this town offers.
+Many visitors also choose to have a wedding dress custom-made, enjoying the craftsmanship and affordable pricing.
 Bring photos of your favourite dresses, jumpsuits or jackets and a skilled tailor will recreate them at a fraction of the cost back home.
-I had my clothes made at a small shop called “47” inside a market, which was wonderfully hard to find.
+I had my clothes made at a small shop called “47” inside a market.
 The most famous and best-reviewed tailor in town is Yaly Couture.
 More on how to find a good tailor later in this Hoi An travel guide.

 So many colours in Hoi An!